 Bolton Street Cemetery is a symbol of some sadness for Māori of Pipitea, Kumutoto and Te Aro.
-Ancestors particularly those who converted to Christianity were buried there and many were disinterred in the 1960s for the building of the Wellington Motorway.
-The graves in the way of the motorway were disinterred and the koiwi/bones were placed in a large common burial place in the Memorial Park.
+Ancestors, particularly those who converted to Christianity, were buried there and some were disinterred in the 1960s for the building of the Wellington motorway.
+The graves in the way of the motorway were disinterred and the koiwi / bones were placed in a large common burial place in the Memorial Park.

-Rachel Buchanan, a Historian with tribal links to Te Aro Pa went in search of her tupuna (ancestor), Hemi Parai who died in 1877 and was buried, according to later newspaper reports at "Waipiro".
-Buchanan believed that he might have been buried in the Bolton Street Cemetery.
+Rachel Buchanan, a writer with tribal links to Te Aro Pā, went in search of her tupuna (ancestor) Hemi Parai, who died in 1877 and was buried, according to later newspaper reports, at "Waipiro" 69.
+Buchanan believed that he might have been buried in Bolton Street Cemetery.